zaritskylab/DM4ISL/README.md

 ### Overview
-DM4ISL is a framework designed to predict organelle fluorescence in label-free microscopy images based on diffusion models and a inference optimized mechanism for improved results.
+DM4ISL is a framework designed to predict organelle fluorescence in label-free microscopy images based on diffusion models and at inference optimized mechanism for improved results.
 This repository includes the source code for training, inference, and results analysis.

 ### Example Notebooks